 Raising children who can think for themselves is important.
-Learn two effective strategies to raise a child who can think critically.
+Learn effective strategies to raise a child who can think critically.

 I was shocked—my son scoffed at me to leave him alone.

 He had been playing with a drawing tool—a spirograph set—but at one point, I heard heavy sighs and mutterings under his breath.
 I chimed in with, “What’s up?”

 “I can’t put these two pieces together,” he admitted.
 “I’m trying to make a design but they don’t fit.”

 “Oh yeah, that looks tricky.
 Here—let me show you how to do it,” I offered.